alphagov/govwifi-terraform/README.md

 ### Manual Steps Needed to Set Up a New Environment

+#### Add DKIM Authentication
+Ensure you are in the eu-west-1 region (Ireland) and follow the instructions here(https://docs.aws.amazon.com/ses/latest/DeveloperGuide/send-email-authentication-dkim-easy-setup-domain.html) to verify your new subdomain (e.g. staging.wifi.service.gov.uk)

 #### Activate SES Rulesets
 The SES ruleset must be manually activated.
 1. Login to the AWS console and ensure you are in the eu-west-1 region (Ireland).